ethankennerly/as2cs/README.md

         text += key;
     }
  * Constant declaration.
+ * Cast type by ActionScript "as" keyword.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

- * ActionScript type-casting to C# type-casting.
  * Explicit type-casting on access to a ArrayList to a data type.
  * ActionScript Array.concat to C# ArrayList.Clone.
  * ActionScript Array.push to C# ArrayList.Add.